firasmidani/amiga/docs/index.md

 ### Why use AMiGA?

-Many microbial growth curves do not followed standard logistic or sigmoidal shapes.
+Many microbial growth curves do not follow standard logistic or sigmoidal shapes.
 Gaussian Processes have recently been shown as a useful model for fitting these growth curves and inferring growth parameters (Swain et *al.* 2016; Tonner et *al.* 2017<a></a>).
 AMiGA is the first program to analyze microbial growth data using GP inference in a user-friendly fashion.
 In order to plot or analyze the data, users simply interact with AMiGA using the command line by pointing to the file of interest.
-User can pass additional arguments or file or define program-specific parameters for more sophisticated analysis.
+User can pass additional arguments or files or define program-specific parameters for more sophisticated analysis.
 <br /><br />

 ### What can AMiGA do for you?